Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

 ## Create the Azure Kubernetes Cluster

-**Step 1:** Download the ARM-templates for the rest of this guide from this GitHub repository.
-Review and adjust the templates to your needs if you like.
+**Step 1:** Download the ARM templates from the supporting GitHub repository for the rest of this guide.
+Review and adjust the templates and commands when needed.
+We won't be covering the details in this post.

 **Step 2:** Start your preferred terminal and connect to Azure using the Azure CLI and your identity (user account).